 Working capital is of critical importance for every organisation: if it is not at a sufficiently high enough level, you can get problems with cash flow.
 Three factors are important when it comes to working capital: stocks, creditors and accounts receivable.
 Of the above, the latter group is often underrated.

-Accounts receivable management within automotive
+Accounts receivable management

-Ooteman has worked as a credit manager in the automotive sector for many years: “It is a sector that is in flux and in which trends succeed one another at a rapid pace.
-You only have to think about all the technology to be found in a modern car and, of course, the self-driving cars that are about to become a reality on our roads.
+Ooteman has worked as a credit manager in the automotive sector for many years.
+“It is a sector that is in flux and in which trends succeed one another at a rapid pace.
+You only have to think about all the technology to be found in a modern car and, of course, the self-driving cars that are becoming a reality on our roads.
 There is a major focus on how to respond to these trends among organisations within the sector.
 This makes sense since it is a completely new market with many unknowns.
 It is important that the credit management department develops alongside the business and constantly considers risks as well as customer relations.
 What I’m noticing in the sector is that the potential for credit management to have an impact is growing all the time.
 This is because credit management is a very important aspect within the organisation, in particular for working capital and customer satisfaction.”